MicrosoftDocs/customer-voice/cv-docs/manage-projects.md

     - Survey customizations
     - Survey distribution settings
     - Email templates and their corresponding languages

+> [!NOTE]
+> When you update a project, existing email templates of the surveys are not updated.
+Instead, duplicate email templates are created for each template in the source survey.

 Let's understand the update operation with the following example.